tr-o/GAS-Dynamic-Data-Visualizer/README.md

 7. Deploy the script as a web app by clicking on `Deploy` > `New deployment` > `Web app`.
 8. Set the access permissions and copy the generated web app URL.
 9. Open the web app URL in a browser to view and interact with your data.

+## Functions

+### In `Codes.gs`:

+- `doGet()`: Returns the HTML output from the 'index' file.
+- `getChartData(sheetName, startDate, endDate)`: Fetches data from the specified sheet and filters it based on the provided date range.
+If no date range is provided, the default range is set to the last 24 hours.
+- `getLastRowDataWithLabels(sheetName)`: Returns the last row of data along with the column labels for the specified sheet.
+- `getAllLastRowDataWithLabels(sheetNames)`: Returns the last row of data along with the column labels for all specified sheets.

+### In `index.html`:

+- `drawCharts()`: Calls the `drawChart` function for each of the data sets that you want to display.
+- `calculateShowTextEvery(inputValue)`: Calculates the interval at which to display x-axis labels, based on the number of data points.
+- `drawChart(sheetName, elementId)`: Fetches data from the specified sheet and renders a line chart inside the specified HTML element.

+## Customization

+**Note**: To display any combination of data sets, modify the `drawCharts()` function in `index.html` to include only the desired data sets, and make sure the corresponding sheets are present in your Google Sheets document.
+The provided example uses Temperature, Humidity, and Absolute Humidity, but you can adjust these defaults to match your own data.

+You can customize the appearance and behavior of the charts by editing the `options` object in the `drawChart` function in `index.html`.
+You can find more information about the available options in the [Google Charts documentation](https://developers.google.com/chart/interactive/docs/gallery/linechart#configuration-options).